Safety and support

 PHARMACIES

 There is a number of large pharmacy chains in St. Petersburg.
-On websites or in mobile applications you can place online orders and receive it in the nearest pharmacy:
+On their websites or in mobile applications you can place online orders and pick them up in the nearest pharmacy of your choice:

-Online platforms for medicine searching and placing orders in city pharmacies:
+Online platforms for medicines search and placing orders in various city pharmacies:

 CEll / MOBILE PHONES